Tech-JI/Git-wksp-25Fa/part1.md

     sa->>repo: Commit
 ```

-- Working directory: "Ready", status quo of files on your computer
+- Working directory: "Ready", current state of local files

 - Staging area: "Set", files to be committed

 - Repository: "Go", snapshots permanently stored. **Immutable**
-  - `HEAD`: A special pointer to the current commit in the repository
+  - `HEAD`: A special pointer to the current working commit in the repository

 ## The four states